Dhruv-Varshney-developer/exam-app-smart-contract/README.md

 # Decentralized Exam App
 An exam app built using Django and Solidity.
-Teachers and professors can use this to generate random question to a student from a set of question bank.
+Teachers and professors can use this to generate random questions for a student from a set of question banks.
+Professors can upload a set of questions to this web app.
+The smart contract integrated into the app will upload the questions to the blockchain.
+The web app will then fetch the questions from the blockchain and display a different set of questions for each user (student) who logs into the platform.

 ## Installation
 1. Clone the repo on your system.